ElieOmatuku97/cineast_android/README.md

   - app: brings everything together.
   - core: contains the data models.
   - database: contains the database and repository.

+  This [blog post](https://proandroiddev.com/build-a-modular-android-app-architecture-25342d99de82) explains the basics of modularization and its benefits.

 ## Project Architecture